Skip to content

 Revenue Multiples in APAC Technology M&A

-Amafi advises technology company founders across Asia Pacific on sell-side M&A transactions.
+Lyndon advises technology company founders across Asia Pacific on sell-side M&A transactions.
 Understanding whether your business will be valued on revenue or EBITDA multiples — and how to optimise the metrics that drive each — is fundamental to planning a successful exit.
-Amafi charges a 2% success fee capped at US$500,000, with no retainer and no fees unless a deal completes.
+Lyndon charges a 2% success fee capped at US$500,000, with no retainer and no fees unless a deal completes.

 Related Terms